losefor/losefor/README.md

 # what i use for  documentation->design->coding->deployment ?
 ### Documentation
 - **[Google docs](https://docs.google.com/)** - I use **google docs** for braing storming for ideas and if i find a good idea i start to write the main features then start to chose the main features for the MVP that I will code.
+- **[Digrams](https://app.diagrams.net/)** / previously Draw.io - it's simple and pwerfull mindmapping app which i use it to transfer the documentation that i wrote with google docs into flowcharts and digrams to make it easier to understand the flow of the process that i will make to develop the product (program/phone app/web app)

 ### Design
 - **[Figma](https://www.figma.com)** - I use **Figma** for wireframing the documentation that i wrote first in the google docs and make the changes as needed then i start  start to bring the design into life through adding details.